lucapette/web/main/content/writing/my-engineering-management-values.md

 - I call out people when they use non-inclusive language.
 - I leave at 6pm every day unless the system is on fire.
-- I don't give up on a disruptive production issue unless it's solved.
+- I don't give up on a disruptive production issue until it's solved.
 - I don't have work chat apps on my phone.
 - I don't work outside of working hours.
 - You can't really reach me when I'm off.